dfelinto/blender-manual/manual/modeling/meshes/editing/edge/bevel.rst

    :Arc:
       Two vertices are introduced near the intersection, and a curved arc joins them together.
       The *Spread* slider controls how far the new vertices are from the intersection.
-      The *Profile* slider controls the shape of the arc.
+      The *Profile* curve widget controls the shape of the arc.

    The current choices are shown in this diagram, where the outer miter is along the horizontal surface.